Rhizomatica/puppet/README.md

 `root@host:~# puppet agent --test`

 Done!
-Now you can run the final RCCN setup step:
+Now you can run the final RCCN setup step, but before you do this, take a quick look at CAVEATS below.:

 `root@host:~# cd /var/rhizomatica/rccn`